Melanie Ryan + Todd Sussman

 Since we are seeking start-ups and other creatives to design with, budgets are generally tight so you have to get extra creative in materials and ideas.
 Generally, it's either an architectural design hourly rate, or a design production hourly rate, not including materials and implementation.
-An example package we offer is if you need 3D Renderings, Exterior elevations /facade fenestration, and space planning (1,500sq ft and under) pricing is from $1,200.
+An example package we offer is if you need 3D Renderings, Exterior elevations /facade fenestration, and space planning (1,500sq ft and under).

 We always offer a complementary consultation with a production timeline.
 Communication is key, and we're willing to work with the right client that see's the value in what we do, a mutual respect, as we're just getting started in LA as well.
 So if you're looking for that underground design group that hasn't designed seven other locations for your competition, we're your jam.

 HOW SHOULD SOMEONE APPROACH YOU ABOUT WORKING TOGETHER?

 Hit us with a question anytime, we approach each project one at a time, and love collaborations for fashion, art, travel and other makers.
 A design brief is always nice to keep in mind: 1.
 Into 2.
 What feelings do you want to evoke?
 3. What aesthetic are you looking for?
 4. Likes/Dislikes?
 5. Competitors?
 6. Needs?
 8. Budget?
 9. Timeline?